WOVNio/wovnjava/README.en.md

 You can choose to enable WOVN's logging feature that will log some useful debug information by setting `enableLogging` to "true".
 The logs make use of `java.util.logging` and it is most likely to appear in the catalina logs.

+### 2.17. compressApiRequests

+By default, translation API requests will be sent with gzip compression.
+Set to false to disable compression.
 ## Supported Langauges

 Language code | Language name | Name in English